Subbath Cluster Dynamical Mean-Field Theory: Results

 \section{Results}

 In this section, we first validate the SB-CDMFT approach by benchmarking against known CDMFT results.
 Then we demonstrate the computational advantages of the method for larger systems previously inaccessible when using usual CDMFT.
+Throughout the rest of this work, we set $t=1$; this defines the energy unit.